-When I stepped out of the room, the whole world had changed for me.
-The volume of the ‘C’ word kept resonating and banging against my brain walls.
+THE WHOLE WORLD HAD CHANGED FOR ME when I stepped out of the room.
+The volume of the ‘C’ word resonated and banged against my brain walls.
 I drove back.
 I sat down.
 Life is never going to be the same again.
 The realization kicked in.

 A Maligned Word:

-The king of all maladies, Cancer, is a maligned word.
+The king of all disorders, Cancer, is a maligned word.
 The problem with the term cancer is that it is like a snake bite.
-More people die of heart attack and paranoia after being bitten by a snake than from the venom itself.
+More people die of heart attack and paranoia after being bitten by a snake than from venom.

 Surviving Cancer is Winning Cancer:

-In one of the articles I wrote, I’ve stated that a cancer survivor is a winner.
-Even if you merely survive cancer, you are the winner.
+In one of my articles, I stated that a cancer survivor is a winner.
+Even if you merely survive Cancer, you are the winner.

 A Lady of Steel:

 My wife has always been a woman of grit and courage.
-She reminded me that I was a teetotaler and therefore, not at fault.
-She convinced me that it is a curable disease.
+She reminded me that I was a teetotaler and, therefore, not at fault.
+She convinced me that it was a curable disease.
 Empowered by her kind and bold words, I decided to fight the enemy.

-My son, who had by then just joined the Indian Air Force, took a leave after a long fight with the authorities, just to see his father.
-My daughter used to wave through the glass before every exam and despite everything that went through all of us, came out with flying colours!
+My son, who had by then just joined the Indian Air Force, took a leave after a long fight with the authorities to see his father.
+My daughter used to wave through the glass before every exam and came out with flying colours despite everything that went through, all of us!